7 Best Private Email Services

 - Encryption: Kolab Now supports email encryption.
 End-To-End Encryption is possible with Mailvelope

-- Cross-Platform: Apps for Android, iOS, and Desktop platforms.
+- Cross-Platform: Only Webmail for Android, iOS, and Desktop platforms.

 - Linux App: There is no native Linux app to access your email.